+TRAP #0

 input: D0.L = 0x1A

 output: D0.L = address of system address table

-3.6.3 Return from ISR (s_iret)
+3.6.3 Return from ISR (s\iret)

-An interrupt service routine must issue an ISR Return system call at the completion of its processing rather than executing a return from exception (RTE) instruction.
+An interrupt service routine may issue an ISR Return system call at the completion of its processing rather than executing a return from exception (RTE) instruction.
 If the interrupted code was user state (task level), and if a task switch is waiting to be processed, control is transferred to the dispatcher for task rescheduling; otherwise, an RTE is executed and control is returned to the interrupted code.
 In the interest of efficiency, this call is made by a TRAP through a separate vector.

 The ISR for the highest-priority interrupt in the system can execute an RTE directly if it has not made a system call that can have caused a task to be scheduled (Create Task, Resume, Post & Resume, or Set Alarm).
-Any other ISR must always issue an ISR Return system call, because it might be interrupted by a second, higher-priority interrupt.
-The ISR for that interrupt can cause a task to be scheduled, but the task switch will not be performed at its completion, because it returns to the first (lower-priority) ISR rather than to user state.
+Any other ISR should probably issue an ISR Return system call, because it may be interrupted by a higher-priority interrupt.
+The ISR for that overriding interrupt can cause a task to be scheduled, but the task switch will not be performed at its completion, since it returns to the lower ranking ISR rather than to user state.